 In 1252 King Alfonso X ordered the construction of the atarazanas (word of Arab origin meaning shipyard) where ships were assembled.
 The atarazanas were built next to the gate, named at the time Puerta de Barcos (ships).

 Take a look at the tiny chapel on the right hand side of the arch and while you walk away imagine how hard it is for costaleros to carry the pasos through El Postigo during the Semana Santa (Holy Week)…

-To be confirmed by La Caixa Foundation.
+Guided visits: To be confirmed by La Caixa Foundation.
 Please contact them by email.

 The atarazanas were built in the 13th century next to the Postigo and the Gualdalquivir River to facilitate the access to the river and the trade goods.
 They were used as dry docks until the 15th century because the ship structures became too big and there was not enough room to assemble them properly.

 From there on, the atarazanas became a storage depot, a municipal market (lonja) and were even used for military purposes.
 Later on, in the 17th century, five sheds were renovated and transformed into the Hospital de la Caridad (Charity Hospital), home of the Hermandad de la Santa Caridad (Saint Charity Brotherhood).

 Finally, in 1993 the Regional Government (Junta de Andalucia) bought the remaining sheds to the Ministry of Defense and restored them to end up the way you can see them today.

 The Torre de la Plata was part of the city of Sevilla walls and was linked to the Torre del Oro.
 It is one of the remaining towers of the original Arabic walls and was built in the 13th century.